Trace Mayer on FOX Business – Why Bitcoin Is Just Getting Started

 Trace Mayer recently appeared on FOX Business and was asked this question by host Melissa Francis: "Bitcoin is just insane and it has really taken off.
 People are paying attention to it.
 But is it for real?"

-His response, “Yes, it is definitely for real.
-I remember the first time I encouraged people to buy Bitcoins it was around a nickel per bitcoin and now it is around $133.
-So those people who would have followed that advice would have been able to participate in one of the largest bull markets in history and this bull market is not even close to being over.”
+His response: "Yes, it is definitely is for real.
+I remember the first time I encouraged people to buy bitcoins it was around a nickel per bitcoin and now it is around $133.
+So those people who would have followed that advice would have been able to participate in one of the largest bull markets in history, and this bull market is not even close to being over."

 Why is this bull market not even close to being over?

 Price discovery is always an interesting phenomenon.
 There are always bulls and always bears.
 The scoreboard is kept in profits and is the only opinion that matters.
 The next decades, and particularly the next six months, are going to be extremely exciting with the bitcoin price.

 You may be tempted to sell but seller's remorse is a terrible feeling.
 If you have done the analysis and taken the risk only to sell out before realizing the vast majority of profits , it can leave a particularly bitter taste in one's investing mouth.

 It is even worse than just missing out on an opportunity.
 After all, who wants to be like the Litecoin trader with seller's remorse?
 One sad tale on Reddit describes how a buyer picked up 80,000 litecoins at $0.068in January 2013 and sold them at $0.20.
 Litecoins reached $5 before moving down to around $3.5o today.
 So while he realized a 194% return, or $10,560, he missed out on a 7,250% return, or $394,560 and is feeling seller's remorse.
 Kind of the opposite of David Choe who could have gotten a few thousand dollars for painting a mural at Facebook but instead got stock that turned into $200 million.
 You have to be in it to win it!